 Most business owners remain heavily involved in modernising their products.
 Rightly so, this keeps them competitive.
 But, do you know where the real battle is?

 Besides, substantial financial losses, bad customer service also leads to reputational damage.
 It causes your customers to leave and even makes employees quit.
+For consumer brands and D2C companies across the US, UK & Australia, negative interactions can quickly spread across social media, reducing trust and loyalty.

 Are you also as a business owner facing this mess?
 In this article, let’s understand what bad customer service is and its various ill effects.
 Also, we will see seven popular ways to improve customer service and keep your customers happy.